cepthomas/Nebulua/README.md

 ## Script Callbacks

-These are called by the system for overriding in the user script.
+These are called by the system for overriding in the script.

 ```lua
 function setup()